mcalla314/tkintertoy/docs/tutorial.rst

 The next example is a simple implementation of a digital stopwatch that demonstrates how to change a widget dynamically.
 Tkintertoy uses both tk and ttk widgets.
 The appearance of ttk widgets are changed using the concept of **ttstyles** which will be shown.
-This example will show how to change a widget state from enabled to disabled.
+In addition, this example will show how to change a widget state from enabled to disabled.
 This example will also show how to separate the implementation and the gui code into two separate classes.
-Lastly, this code will demonstrate how a complete application based on Tkintertoy could be written.+
+Lastly, this code will demonstrate how a complete application based on Tkintertoy could be written.

 Below is a screenshot:

   .. image:: images/stopwatch.png

-Here is the code.
-We will also demonstrate more dynamic widgets and introduce some simple error trapping:
+Here is the code:

   .. literalinclude:: examples/stopwatch.py
       :linenos: